alustig3/head-tracking/Docs/setup/setup.rst

 .. code::

-  conda create -n trackingEnv python = 3.5 numpy pandas
+  conda create -n trackingEnv python=3.5 numpy pandas

 This will create a python 3.5 environment called "trackingEnv" with numpy and pandas installed.